duckduckgo/zeroclickinfo-fathead/.github/NEW_IA_TEMPLATE.md

 Help DuckDuckGo become the best Search Engine for {Language} developers!

-### What is the Goal?
-As part of our Programming Mission, we're aiming to reach 100% Instant Answer (IA) coverage for searches related to programmiing languages by creating new Instant Answers, and improving existing ones.

 ### What do I need to know?
 You'll need to know how to code in **Perl**, **Python**, **Ruby**, or **JavaScript**.
 ![fathead languages](https://cloud.githubusercontent.com/assets/873785/19787916/57b4c31a-9c73-11e6-9bd9-f85c8893ec93.jpg)